pyccel/pyccel/docs/decorators.md

 end module boo
 ```

+## Private

+The `@private` decorator indicates that a function is private to a module.
+Private functions cannot be imported by other modules, and are not exposed to Python.

 ## Inline

 The `@inline` decorator indicates that the body of a function should be printed directly when it is called rather than passing through an additional function call.
 This can be useful for code optimisation.
-Type annotations are optional for functions with the `@inline` decorator, however unannotated functions will not be exposed back to Python in the shared library.
+Type annotations are optional for functions with both the `@inline and the `@private`` decorator.

 ### Basic Example